Aberdeen © Wing1990hk

 Some 200 years ago, Hong Kong's Aberdeen district was a haven for pirates.
-Located on the southern shore of Hong Kong Island, it is home to the Tanka boat people and has become a popular tourist destination where visitors can experience the traditional lifestyle of boat dwellers and sample fresh seafood.
+Located on the southern shore of Hong Kong Island, it is home to the Tanka boat people and has become a popular tourist destination.
+Visitors can experience the traditional lifestyle of boat dwellers and sample fresh seafood.
 Aberdeen is a lively marina crammed with junks, sampans, water taxis (kai do), cruisers and yachts.
 The fishing harbour is a wonderful way to experience the activity of life on water.
-Tours along Aberdeen's watery stretches can be enjoyed onboard one of the many sampans offering half-hour trips around the harbour and the sensory delights of Hong Kong cuisine can be sampled within the unique environment of the famous Jumbo Floating Restaurant, which is ornately decorated and quite an experience.
+Tours along Aberdeen's watery stretches can be enjoyed onboard one of the many sampans offering half-hour trips around the harbour.
+The sensory delights of Hong Kong cuisine can be sampled within the unique environment of the famous, ornately decorated Jumbo Floating Restaurant.

 Recently some tourists have complained that this attraction is not as compelling as it once was, partly because the population of people living on the water seems to be decreasing and witnessing this traditional lifestyle was one of the primary draws of the area.
 If you are a lover of boats and harbours you will no doubt still find much to interest you in Aberdeen, but if you are going solely to experience the authentic living conditions of local fishermen you may be disappointed.

 Address: South District, Hong Kong Island